 Speaking of tissue issues be careful of bruising, which damages your skin.
 Some of us can bruise from the slightest bumps into objects or from a light touch or squeeze from someone.
 My 15 pound dog can easily bruise my leg if he stands or sits on me the wrong way.
 And some of us bruise so easily we can’t even remember how we got a newly formed bruise!

 Low impact workouts can cause bruising.
-If you see bruising after a workout, seriously consider toning down the stress you are putting on your muscles and skin.
+If you see bruising after a workout, consider toning down the stress you are putting on your muscles and skin.
 I was doing some simple stretching exercises and overstretched my right leg causing a seven inch oblong bruise right above my knee.
 It hurt for a couple weeks and a year later the bruise outline is still visible.
 You need to be the best gauge of your limits.
 Any exercise that hurts, causes swelling or creates bruising should be avoided!

 Another good point to remember is the impact of heat on a Lipedema or Lipo-Lymphedema body.
-Gravity will force fluid build-up, usually in the lowest parts of your body, and combined with the heat generated from movement will cause your affected area to swell.
+Gravity will force fluid to accumulate, usually in the lowest parts of your body, and combined with the heat generated from movement will cause your affected area to swell.
 The longer and harder the workout the more swelling (and pain) will be generated.
 Be mindful of this and choose exercises that are in cool places, using cold technology or even a cool water solution.

 Now that we have looked at the things to consider before choosing an exercise regimen, you will want to stay away from any pounding, hitting or high impact workouts to avoid further damage to your body.
 And no, we are not just talking about going for a walk as our only exercise option.
 There are several things you can do to help maintain muscle tone, weight, and good body form.
 Again, choose a form of exercise that works best for your body type and ability that does not cause pain, swelling and bruising!